mwesterham/calculus-calculator/testin/README.md

 TVAL3</br>
 (Reference: https://www.caam.rice.edu/~zhang/reports/tr1213.pdf)</br>
 (Repository: https://www.caam.rice.edu/~optimization/L1/TVAL3/)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;IF THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS</br>
+* THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-significant modifications that we made to the code that affect the performance</br>
+* significant modifications that we made to the code that affect the performance
 </br>
 NLR-CS</br>
 (Reference: https://see.xidian.edu.cn/faculty/wsdong/Papers/Journal/NLR-CS-TIP.pdf)</br>
 (Repository: http://see.xidian.edu.cn/faculty/wsdong/Code_release/NLR_codes.rar)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;IF THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS</br>
+* THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-significant modifications that we made to the code that affect the performance</br>
+* significant modifications that we made to the code that affect the performance
 </br>
 D-AMP</br>
 (Reference: https://arxiv.org/pdf/1406.4175.pdf)</br>
 (Repository: https://github.com/ricedsp/D-AMP_Toolbox)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;IF THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS</br>
+* THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-significant modifications that we made to the code that affect the performance</br>
+* significant modifications that we made to the code that affect the performance
 </br>
 L1</br>
 (Reference: https://statweb.stanford.edu/~candes/software/l1magic/)</br>
 (Repository: https://statweb.stanford.edu/~candes/software/l1magic/)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;IF THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS</br>
+* THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-significant modifications that we made to the code that affect the performance</br>
+* significant modifications that we made to the code that affect the performance

 ### Datadriven:
 ISTANET </br>
 (Reference: https://openaccess.thecvf.com/content_cvpr_2018/papers_backup/Zhang_ISTA-Net_Interpretable_Optimization-Inspired_CVPR_2018_paper.pdf)</br>
 (Repository: https://github.com/jianzhangcs/ISTA-Net)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-merged ISTANet and ISTANetPlus, parameter used to control which one to train/test</br>
+* merged ISTANet and ISTANetPlus, parameter used to control which one to train/test
 </br>
 LDAMP</br>
 (Reference: https://papers.nips.cc/paper/2017/file/8597a6cfa74defcbde3047c891d78f90-Paper.pdf)</br>
 (Repository: https://github.com/ricedsp/D-AMP_Toolbox/tree/master/LDAMP_TensorFlow)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-only supports layer-by-layer and denoiser-by-denoiser training (not end-to-end)</br>
+* only supports layer-by-layer and denoiser-by-denoiser training (not end-to-end)
-&nbsp;-supports gaussian, complex-gaussian, and coded-diffraction sensing for Layer-by-Layer (not Fast-JL)</br>
+* supports gaussian, complex-gaussian, and coded-diffraction sensing for Layer-by-Layer (not Fast-JL)
 </br>
 ReconNet</br>
 (Reference: https://openaccess.thecvf.com/content_cvpr_2016/papers/Kulkarni_ReconNet_Non-Iterative_Reconstruction_CVPR_2016_paper.pdf)</br>
 (Repository: https://github.com/KuldeepKulkarni/ReconNet)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;IF THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS</br>
+* THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-significant modifications that we made to the code that affect the performance</br>
+* significant modifications that we made to the code that affect the performance
 </br>
 LAPRAN</br>
 (Reference: https://openaccess.thecvf.com/content_ECCV_2018/papers/Kai_Xu_LAPCSRA_Deep_Laplacian_ECCV_2018_paper.pdf)</br>
 (Repository: https://github.com/PSCLab-ASU/LAPRAN-PyTorch)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;IF THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS</br>
+* THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-significant modifications that we made to the code that affect the performance</br>
+* significant modifications that we made to the code that affect the performance
 </br>
 CSGM</br>
 (Reference: http://proceedings.mlr.press/v70/bora17a/bora17a.pdf)</br>
 (Repository: https://github.com/AshishBora/csgm)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;IF THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS</br>
+* THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-significant modifications that we made to the code that affect the performance</br>
+* significant modifications that we made to the code that affect the performance
 </br>
 CSGAN</br>
 (Reference: http://proceedings.mlr.press/v97/wu19d/wu19d.pdf)</br>
 (Repository: https://github.com/deepmind/deepmind-research/tree/master/cs_gan)</br>
-&nbsp;-list main (we choose specific dataset and specific cs ratio) benchmark results</br>
+* list main (we choose specific dataset and specific cs ratio) benchmark results
-&nbsp;IF THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS</br>
+* THERE IS NO DIFFERENCE IN RESULTS, SKIP THESE TWO POINTS
-&nbsp;-compare to one in original paper</br>
+* compare to one in original paper
-&nbsp;-significant modifications that we made to the code that affect the performance</br>
+* significant modifications that we made to the code that affect the performance